 It is generally acknowledged that the West is experiencing a ‘prison crisis’ ((Antunes et al., 2021; Chamberlen & Carvalho, 2019; Day, 2020), with a dearth of evidence-based approaches, particularly for sex offenders.
 For example, researchers in Australia (Day, 2020) and Argentina (Narey, 2019) have argued that the poor conditions in prisons make rehabilitation efforts in prison essentially futile.
 Again, these are just illustrative examples; there is overwhelming evidence that the same can be said for other national prisons.
-While some suggestions have been proposed for how we can tackle the ongoing need for reform in prisons (see e.g., Antunes et al., 2021), it has been argued that our Western cultural dialogue around prison reform and offending keeps us in a perpetual state of crisis and we use the dialogues discussed in earlier sections as justification for our mistreatment of offenders (Chamberlen & Carvalho, 2019).
+While some suggestions have been made for to tackle the ongoing need for reform in prisons (see e.g., Antunes et al., 2021), our Western cultural dialogue around prison reform and offending keeps us in a perpetual state of crisis and we use the dialogues discussed in earlier sections as justification for our mistreatment of offenders (Chamberlen & Carvalho, 2019).
 This is exacerbated by a lack of theory-driven and evidence-based approaches to forensic applications, which means that where we try to rehabilitate, we fail.
 This must change – we owe it to ourselves, victims of sexual abuse, and the perpetrators themselves, many of whom have a history of sexual exploitation and abuse (Caravaca-Sánchez et al., 2019).

 Treatment and Rehabilitation